 In supervising students and postdocs, inculcating these habits is one of the most challenging, gratifying, and time-consuming parts of scientific training—far more than teaching technical skills.
 Some of these rules of thumb are well suited to science in general and serve us well throughout our careers, no matter the field.
 Among these are workaday but important heuristics like: consider alternative hypotheses; look at raw data whenever possible before looking at processed data; and repeat experiments, especially those whose results surprise you.
 Indeed, these heuristics can be summarized as a form of intense skepticism directed at one’s own work and that of one’s team: find all the flaws you can before someone else does; fix those you can and highlight as limitations those which are unfixable.
 Recently an advanced PhD student said to me: “I read your new idea that you shared on Slack this morning and I’ve been doing my best all afternoon to break it.”
 It made my day, and made me think I probably had very little left to teach her.

-Scientists of all stripes should work together to improve public health, and none should mistake a professional tendency or a specialist’s rule of thumb for an unshakable epistemological principle.
+We should not mistake a specialist’s rule of thumb for an unshakable epistemological principle.

 Other heuristics, however, are more specific to a narrow field and may be ill suited to other contexts.
 Insisting on gold standard, randomized trial evidence before prescribing drugs to prevent heart attacks or before performing a certain surgical operation may be a good rule of thumb in medicine (though not all physicians or even philosophers agree).
 But randomized controlled trials are not available for huge swaths of scientific inquiry, and the narrow populations often studied in such trials can limit their applicability to real-world decision making.
 Nor are they always available when we need them: they require a lot of time and administrative resources to execute (and money, for that matter).
 Stumping for Evidence is thus useful in many parts of clinical medicine but impractical in many other aspects of science-informed decision making.
 Applying this doctrine indiscriminately across all areas of science turns the tools of a specialist into the weapons of a sectarian.